 Q: I was just arrested for DUI.
 What happens next?

 A: Time is of the essence due to the action that DMV may take against your driver's license.
 If the cops took your license at the time of arrest you must request a DMV hearing within 10 days or your license will automatically be suspended.
 Berglund Law Office, P.C. will do this for you once we are hired.
 You were also given a court date, either on a citation or on your bail bond paperwork.
 Save this date (either you and/or an attorney will need to appear in court).
-You should then CONTACT our office to schedule a free consultation.
+Call us at (877) 667-1205 or submit our CONTACT form to schedule a free consultation.

 Q: Is getting a DUI like a traffic ticket?